Frequently Asked Questions About Employment at RAND

 - My writing samples are print-only, and therefore cannot be electronically attached to my application.
 What should I do?

 Go to https://jobs.rand.org/.
-Use the arrows to scroll through all open positions.
-If you know the Job Opening ID Number, select "Advanced Search", enter the number in the field and select search.
-Click on the job to see the job description.
-If you meet all the qualifications, click on Apply Now, and follow the directions.
+Scroll through the list of open positions or use the search parameters at the top to search by location, job category, and/or full- or part-time status.
+If you know the Job Opening ID Number, enter the number in the search field and click the Search button.
+Click on the job title to see the full job description.
+If you meet all the qualifications and would like to apply, click on the Apply button and follow the instructions.

 We discourage this practice, since we don't have enough personnel to handle inquiries.
 However, we have made every effort to make our job descriptions as clear and comprehensive as possible.
 If you review the job description for the position you're interested in, you'll probably find that it answers most of your questions.

 We don't give informational interviews, since we don't have enough personnel to handle such interviews effectively.
-However, if you check our web site, you'll find a wealth of information about RAND, including our history, organizational structure, and current "hot topics" on our research agenda.
+However, if you check our website, you'll find a wealth of information about RAND, including our history, organizational structure, and the current topics on our research agenda.

-No references are required with your application.
+No references are required when you submit your application.
 If your application is successful and we decide to move forward, we'll contact you about the next steps in the process, which could include supplying references.
 As a general rule, three references are needed.

-We don't post salary ranges.
-However, you'll find that RAND pays competitive market rates and offers excellent benefits.
-Go to the Benefits page for more information.
+Hiring ranges are included in job postings.
+You'll find that RAND pays competitive market rates and offers excellent benefits.
+See the Benefits page for more information.

 RAND applications must be submitted online.
-If you did not receive an immediate email confirmation please check your spam filter and go into your profile to make sure your email address is correct.
+If you did not receive an immediate email confirmation please check your spam filter and log in to your profile to make sure your email address is correct.